Cookwareflame is reader-supported. As an amazon associate I earn from qualifying purchases.

 Frying pan handles made of glass or metals conduct heat.
 Steams could transmit heat during evaporation and condensation.
 Though this kind of heat can’t melt an insulated handle, but its impact can’t be felt because heat is transferred through convention in the medium.

-Cooking pan handles made of metals like iron, copper, zinc, aluminum, stainless steel, etc., conduct heat.
+Cooking pan handles of metals like iron, copper, zinc, aluminum, stainless steel, etc., conduct heat.
 Likewise, cooking pans with glass protruding from the frying pan could conduct heat, making it hot.

 What is Used as the Handle of the Frying Pan?